Alia Armstrong: Biography

-Alia Armstrong (born 28 December 2000) is an American track and field athlete.
-While running for Louisiana State University, Armstrong initially had a hard time in 2022 when she was disqualified from the SEC indoor championships and disqualified again at the NCAA indoor finals.
-In June 2022, however, Armstrong won the outdoor NCAA championship in Eugene, Oregon over 100 meters hurdles running a new personal best 12.55 in the semi-finals, and then 12.57 in the final.
-Armstrong then finished third in the senior 2022 USATF championship, after running a personal best 12.47 seconds in the final, also held in Eugene, Oregon.
-With this performance Armstrong was able to make the USA squad for the 2022 World Athletics Championships, again held in Eugene, Oregon.
-In the heats of the World Championships Armstrong ran 12.48 to make the semi-finals on her major championship debut.
+Armstrong won the 100 metres hurdles at the 2022 NCAA Outdoor Championship in Eugene, Oregon in June 2022, running a new personal best 12.55 seconds in the semi-finals, and then 12.57 in the final, competing for Louisiana State University.
+This came after Armstrong initially had a hard time in 2022 when she was disqualified from the SEC Indoor Championships and disqualified again at the NCAA Indoor Championships.
+Armstrong placed third in the 100 metres hurdles at the 2022 USATF Championships, also held in Eugene, running a personal best 12.47 seconds in the final.
+With this performance Armstrong was selected for the 2022 World Athletics Championships, again held in Eugene.
+In the heats of the World Championships Armstrong ran 12.48 to make the semi-finals on her major championship debut before finishing fourth in the final with a wind-assisted 12.31 second (+2.5 m/s).